- <<

 - >>

 T:>Archive is an archive of artworks, processes, research and discourse projects, and curations.
-This archive includes entries that are commissioned, produced, or managed by T:>Works, as well as those initiated, conceived, or directed by its artistic director Ong Keng Sen.
+This archive includes entries that are commissioned, produced, or managed by T:>Works, as well as those initiated, conceived, or directed by its Artistic Director Dr. Ong Keng Sen.

 T:>Archive is an ongoing long-term project.
 Forty productions are available for perusal in this first phase, with more to come in future phases.